 Fiscal Stress and the Lure of Authoritarian Government

 The military changed from a small intermittent expense to a large continuous expense.
 The estates had time and again funded their nation’s wars, but now drew back.
 They were not prepared to underwrite expenditures of this magnitude, and they feared that the king would use a standing army to pare back their rights.
 These fears were realized in several countries, including Prussia and France.
-Other countries — including Sweden, the Netherlands, and England — were able to modernize their armies without sacrificing constitutional government.
+Other countries — including Sweden, the Netherlands, and England — were able to thread the needle, modernizing their armies without sacrificing constitutional government.

 In 1660 Prussia contained the lands of Brandenburg, Pomerania, and East Prussia (annexed at the end of the Northern War).
 Each of these three domains had a history of constitutional government.
 As they had in many other places, the estates of Brandenburg and Pomerania had traded financial support for representation: